Tom-Schueler/Flungus-FrightClub/README.md

 - [Assets/Team3/Core/Characters/CharacterMovement.cs](Assets/Team3/Core/Characters/CharacterMovement.cs)
 - [Assets/Team3/Core/Characters/States](Assets/Team3/Core/Characters/States)

 Making a Physics-based Charactermovement was one of my priorities for the project.
-Quiet francly, after the project was finished I faild at this task.
-Even tho it worked and felt Okay to Play, the architecture of the whole system made me realy unhappy.
+Quiet francly, after the project was finished I felt like I faild at this task.
+Even tho it worked and felt Okay to Play, the architecture of the whole system made me really unhappy.

 Among other things, the "_CharacterMovement_" class sudenly was resposible for much more than just the movement and totaly bloated.
 I also decidet that i would put the actual [movement logic](Assets/Team3/Core/Movement) into seperate static helper classes, a decision that would come to haunt me in the end.